runtimeverification/evaluation/svcomp-benchmark/results/README.md

 * ldv-races

-Files in the following folders had been preprocessed, and were not analyzed with RV-Match.
+We could not use RV-Match to analyze files in the following folders, since the files had already been preprocessed.

 * ldv-linux-3.0
 * ldv-linux-3.4-simple